What is Roundup (Glyphosate)?

 The families of those killed may be eligible to recover money for funeral expenses and the pain that comes with losing a loved one.

-People who have sustained injuries caused by Roundup herbicide are encouraged to seek legal counsel from a qualified product liability lawyer.
+People who have sustained injuries caused by this weed killer are encouraged to seek legal counsel from a qualified product liability lawyer.